Doug Mastriano: Voting restrictions and plan to only certify elections for Republicans

 Although no evidence of "compromised" voting machines has been found and although pending defamation lawsuits have been brought by both Dominion Voting Systems and Smartmatic Corp against certain defendants who claimed otherwise, Mastriano has said that if he is elected, within his first 100 days he would "immediately end all contracts with compromised voting machine companies".
 Mastriano seeks to restrict voting.
 He would repeal Pennsylvania's no-excuse mail voting law, which he previously voted for.
-As Governor, Mastriano would have the power to appoint Pennsylvania's Secretary of State, who oversees elections in the state.
-In April 2022, Mastriano said that his Secretary of State would "reset" voter rolls so that Pennsylvanians would have to re-register to vote.
+As governor, Mastriano would have the power to appoint Pennsylvania's secretary of state, who oversees elections in the state.
+In April 2022, Mastriano said that his secretary of state would "reset" voter rolls so that Pennsylvanians would have to re-register to vote.
 He reiterated his intent to do so days after the primary election held on May 17, 2022.
 According to legal scholars consulted by the Associated Press, such an action would be a clear violation of federal law and may also violate state law and constitutional protections as well.
 At a 2022 campaign event, Mastriano suggested that he might only certify Pennsylvania's election results if the Republican candidate for president wins.

 Disbelief in climate change

 Mastriano supports pulling Pennsylvania out of the Regional Greenhouse Gas Initiative, a market-based program to reduce greenhouse gas emissions to combat climate change.
 Dismissing the extensively documented scientific consensus that humans are dangerously interfering with the climate system, Mastriano justified his opposition to the initiative by claiming climate change is "just a theory" based on "pop science" while "the weatherman can't get the weather right 24 hours out."
-In a 2018 radio interview, Mastriano said that climate science is a "fake science.
-And it’s a racket at the academic level."
+In a 2018 radio interview with WEEO-FM, Mastriano said that climate science is a "fake science.
+And it's a racket at the academic level."

 Education plan and school funding cuts

 On the issue of education, Mastriano has called for cuts to funding of public education and proposed reducing per-student school funding from $19,000 to about $9,000.
 The Pennsylvania State Education Association analyzed Mastriano's education plan and determined it would "amount to a school funding cut of $12.75 billion and could likely lead to the loss of more than 118,000 jobs in public schools in Pennsylvania..."
 He supports school vouchers that could be used at any school including charter and religious schools.

-During an October 2022 rally, Mastriano said, if elected Governor, that "the sexualization of our kids, pole dancing, and all this other crap that's going on will be forbidden in our schools."
+During an October 2022 rally, Mastriano said, if elected governor, that "the sexualization of our kids, pole dancing, and all this other crap that's going on will be forbidden in our schools."

 Illegal immigration

-Mastriano supports removing undocumented immigrants living in Pennsylvania.
+Mastriano supports removing all undocumented immigrants living in Pennsylvania.
 He has said he supports busing them to Wilmington, Delaware, the hometown of President Joe Biden.